gap-system/GapWWW/faq.md

 There is no optimal heuristics for choosing these vectors (a necessary condition for faithfulness is that the vectors comprise a basis, but there are many choices).
-Note that `IsomorphismPermGroup'  for matrix groups internally already uses '{% include ref.html label="SmallerDegreePermutationRepresentation" %}' (unless  the matrix  group is known  to contain SL),  thus this operation cannot be used to reduce the degree further.
+Note that `IsomorphismPermGroup`  for matrix groups internally already uses '{%- include ref.html label="SmallerDegreePermutationRepresentation" %}' (unless  the matrix  group is known  to contain SL),  thus this operation cannot be used to reduce the degree further.
-If the group is very large, it can be rather beneficial to try to choose such a set of vectors yourself and use `ActionHomomorphism' (see the section
+If the group is very large, it can be rather beneficial to try to choose such a set of vectors yourself and use `ActionHomomorphism` (see the section
-'{% include ref.html label="The Permutation Image of an Action" %}'
+'{%- include ref.html label="The Permutation Image of an Action" %}'
 of the GAP reference manual) to build the permutation representation.
 </li>
 </ol>